Are you prepared for natural disasters?

 - Written descriptions of your disability and support needs, in case you are unable to describe the situation in an emergency.
 Download the Functional Abilities form.

-- A list of the local nonprofit or community-based organizations that know you or assist people with access and functional needs similar to yours.
+- A list of the local nonprofit or community-based organizations that assist people with access and functional needs similar to yours.

 - Consider putting important information onto a portable thumb drive/flash drive for easy transport in an evacuation.